Smile, It's the End of the World

 Smile, It's the End of the World is the second full-length album by pop punk band Hawk Nelson.
 It was released on April 4, 2006.

 The record was a 2007 GMA Dove Award nominee for Rock Album, produced by Aaron Sprinkle.
 It was also a nominee for Recorded Music Packaging, designed by Jason Powers.
-It is also the longest album by the band.
+It is also the longest album by the band, as well as the debut of guitarist Jonathan Steingard.
 Smile, It's the End of the World charted at No. 75 on the Billboard 200 after selling more than 14,000 copies in its opening week.
 "The Show" is on the Digital Praise PC game Guitar Praise.

 Track listing

 A different version of "Bring 'Em Out", which features Drake Bell, was released on the band's 2005 EP of the same name and on the special edition of Hawk Nelson Is My Friend.
 The version with Bell was performed in the film Yours, Mine and Ours.
 The band's frontman, Jason Dunn, has said in an interview that there was going to be an actual title song, making the album have thirteen songs.